klinker24/klinker24.github.io/readme.md

 # Personal Website

 Just a basic "about me" webpage.
-It isn't really kept up to date, but I occasionally make updates.
+I don't do a very good job keeping this up to date.